kubeflow/kfp-tekton/sdk/README.md

 for `Kubeflow Pipeline` for end users to define end to end machine learning and data pipelines.
 The output of the KFP SDK compiler is YAML for [Argo](https://github.com/argoproj/argo).

-Here we update the `Compiler` of the KFP SDK to generate `Tekton` YAML for a basic pipeline with parallal and sequential steps.
+Here we update the `Compiler` of the KFP SDK to generate `Tekton` YAML for a basic pipeline with parallel and sequential steps.
 Please go through these steps to ensure you are setup properly to use the compiler.

 ## Development Prerequisites